 When many people think about retirement, they think about an age (such as 65).
 Or maybe you’ve seen the ads on TV asking “what’s your number?”
 A successful retirement plan cannot be as simple as deciding on these two figures.
 Creating a financial plan is a great place to start, but understand that a financial plan is also simply a coordinated set of figures on pieces of paper.
 Without considering a myriad of variables, updating your plan as things change, and implementing your planned steps properly, you may find your plan is worth the proverbial “pieces of paper” it’s printed on.

-This book was written with the primary purpose of helping you identify many of the issues facing retirees and pre-retirees.
+The primary purpose of this book is to help you identify many of the issues facing retirees and pre-retirees.
 In my experience, sometimes retirees’ lives can be turned upside down because they did NOT address one or two of the topics listed within this book.
 Use this book instead to help you plan for and live out your best retirement possible.